 Annual dividend per share for FY2022 was record high at 64 yen, an increase of 12 yen from the previous year.
-The dividend payout ratio was 32.3% and kept the level of 30%+ $\alpha$ , which is the standard for our shareholder returns.
+The dividend payout ratio was 32.3% and kept the level of 30%+a, which is the standard for our shareholder returns.

-Equity attributable to owners of parent / Ratio of equity attributable to owners of parent to total assets

-Total equity attributable to owners of parent increased by 56.3 billion yen from the end of the previous fiscal year to 347.5 billion yen.
-The ratio of equity attributable to owners of parent was 53.2%, which is higher than 50%, the level we consider appropriate for stable management.
+Equity attributable to owners of parent / Ratio of equity attributable to owners of parent to total assets the previous fiscal year to 347.5 billion yen.
+The ratio of equity attributable to owners of parent was 53.2%, which is higher than 50%, the level we consider appropriate for stable

-ROE/ROIC
+ROE / ROIC

 In FY2022, ROE was 16.2% and exceeded the target of 15%.
-ROIC was 14.6% and was below the 15% target, as a result of increased borrowings due to strategic inventory buildup and shorter payment times.
+ROIC was 14.6% and was below the 15% target, as a result of increased born